Daemon Behavior

 You save profiles with the TUI.
 But who applies them when you’re not looking?

 That’s what hyprmoncfgd does.
-It runs in the background, watches for monitor hotplug events, and applies the best matching profile automatically.
-Plug in a monitor, undock your laptop, connect to a projector – the daemon handles it.
+It runs in the background, watches for monitor hotplug and lid events, and applies the best matching profile automatically.
+Plug in a monitor, close the lid, undock your laptop, connect to a projector – the daemon handles it.

 This is especially useful if you move between setups regularly.
 A conference projector, a coworking space monitor, your desk at home – each one has different resolution, position, and scale requirements.
 Save a profile once, and the daemon takes care of it from then on.